 Pulmonic Stenosis

-Pulmonic stenosis refers to a congenital heart disease in dogs, wherein the valves between the right ventricle and pulmonary artery are narrowed.
+Pulmonic stenosis refers to a congenital heart disease in dogs, wherein the valve between the right ventricle and pulmonary artery is narrowed.
 Because of this narrowing, issues such as congestive heart failure and death become a greater risk.
-Labrador Retrievers, Beagles, and Cavalier King Charles Spaniels are common victims of this disease.

 Some common signs of pulmonic stenosis include difficulty breathing, fainting, exercise intolerance, and the buildup of fluid in the abdomen.
 In most cases, these symptoms can appear at any time during a dog’s life.